rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

                              graphSize='30,30')

     In :numref:`fusionResult` we notice that many Universities appear rated into several adjacent 9-tiles.
-The best rated Universities: *Freigurg*, *München* and *Berlin Homboldt*, for instance, appear sorted into the sixth and the seventh 9-tile (:math:`[o.56 - 0.78]`).
+The best rated Universities: *Freigurg*, *München* and *Berlin Humboldt*, for instance, appear sorted into the sixth and the seventh 9-tile (:math:`[o.56 - 0.78]`).

 How *confident*, now, is our *Copeland* *rating-by-ranking* result?
 To investigate this question, let us therefore inspect the **outranking digraph** on which we actually apply the *Copeland* ranking rule.